-On Wednesday night in Florence South Carolina, an elderly white man was so incensed about the audacity of “the government” (represented by cops), showing up at his house to serve an arrest warrant.
-His white male rage was much so, that he felt completely justified to “exercise his second amendment rights” to “stand his ground” and fire upon police officers hitting 7, killing 52 year old Officer Terrence Carraway, a black veteran officer of the Florence Police Force.
+On Wednesday night in Florence South Carolina, an elderly man was so incensed about the audacity of “the government” (represented by cops), showing up at his house to serve an arrest warrant.
+His rage was much so, that he felt completely justified to “exercise his second amendment rights” to “stand his ground” and fire upon police officers hitting 7, killing 52 year old Officer Terrence Carraway, a veteran officer of the Florence Police Force.

 Ever since Donald Trump announced his run for the presidency, we have been exposed to white male anger, which culminated in the last few days with the deranged rage we saw from both Supreme Court (SCOTUS) nominee judge Kavanaugh, Senator Lindsey Graham and of course the ultimate all powerful victim, the president of the United States (POTUS).

 The Florence South Carolina shootings did not happen in a vacuum.
 They have happened under an environment where the one single demographic that enjoys the most unfettered, unearned privilege on the whole planet, has been bombarded with messages about fictional disadvantages they are facing.
 We saw this expressed when both Trump Sr. and Jr. expressed their concerns for (white) males faced with this fictitious siege they are currently under.

 All of the above takes me back to the oft repeated trope of “the poor, neglected, straight, angry, working class white male” that was responsible for the election of Donald Trump.
 In fact this is a provably fictional myth that has been trafficked by an unimaginative class of my colleagues in the vacuously incurious occupation of main stream journalism in the United States.